NiklasJohansen/bot-coding-challenge/src/main/java/games/HelloWorld/README.md

 The GameServer has built in game loop functionality.
 The above code loops every second and broadcasts a GameState object to all players.
-What data the GameState object should contain will depend on each game and what is relevant for the players to know.
+What data the GameState object should contain will depend on the game implementing it.
 In this example the servers name and a timestamp is used.
-In a real game this could be a map, information about other players, game entities, etc. NOTE that starting the server will start the game loop to, so this should be set before calling the servers start method.
+In a real game this could be a map, information about other players, game entities, etc.

 ``` java
 public class GameState